Offices.net offers companies and businesses of any size the simplest, fastest and easiest way to get office space in cities all across America.

 Short term office space rental Do you need space for a project or scouting team?
 Are you unsure how fast your business will grow or if market conditions might make it necessary to downsize quickly?
 Temporary space allows you to scale up or down as and when you need to, and it's perfect for project teams as you can typically rent month by month with very little notice required when you're ready to move on.
 This flexibility allows you to keep rental overheads under control.

-Furnished office space for rent Sometimes referred to as "serviced", furnished space is workspace that is fully furnished and equipped with cabling, internet and telecoms.
-This enables you to move in quickly, with minimal time required for set up.
+Furnished office space for rent Sometimes referred to as "serviced office space", furnished space is workspace that is fully furnished and equipped with cabling, internet and telecoms.
+This approach to office space enables you to move in quickly, with minimal time required for set up and the shortest path to getting your company up and working.
 It also significantly reduces the costs that normally have to be borne when outfitting a workspace and, since you can usually just "plug and play", there is minimal disruption to your normal operations.

 Shared offices Sometimes used as synonymous with coworking, shared offices can also refer to an office large enough to accommodate 2 or more small companies or start-ups.
 This differs from coworking spaces in that the later are typically large, open plan workspaces.
 Shared office space provides businesses with affordable business space as the cost is shared between tenants.
 It also offers an opportunity for collaboration and close networking.
 Shared offices can be rented on temporary, flexible terms or on conventional leases.